HidekiAI/lenzu/README.md

 Target platforms are Linux (Debian) and Windows (MinGW64).
 Not really relevant to list it here since all you need to do is look at my Cargo.toml but just in case:

-- kakasi (I believe rust version is self-contained, so no need to install executable version)
+- kakasi (I believe rust version is self-contained, so no need to install executable version) - note that rust wrapper for [kaksi](https://crates.io/crates/kakasi) is VERY LIMITED
 - tesseract (rusty-tesseract expects tesseract-ocr executable and it's trained-data pre-installed)
 - leptonica (the MinGW pacman version statically links leptonica it seems, so you won't find MinGW libs for this one, you'll have to hand-compile using MinGW gcc)
 - windows-rs (features: Media_Ocr, Globalization) - also want to make sure to install (in Windows Settings) for Japanese language